dlab-berkeley/Bash-Git/git_challenge.md

 # Git Challenge 1

-1. git clone today's repository at https://github.com/dlab-berkeley/BashGit

-2. Click the green "Clone or download" button

-3. Click the clipboard icon to copy the URL

-# Git Challenge 2

 1. Create an example repository on your GitHub account.

 2. git clone this repository to your computer. cd into this directory.